-During 2021 the school had many opportunities for gifted and talented students to showcase their skills in areas such as art and the STEM subjects.
-Selected students participated in the

-Tournament of the Minds challenge, the University of NSW ICAS Assessments, a writing competition, the Prime Minister's Spelling Bee Initiative, as well as being acknowledged for outstanding artworks and having the artworks displayed throughout the school.
-The school also entered the Wakakirri Story through Dance and Music festival.
-Although this too was cancelled the school will seek to pick up where we left off in 2022.
+During 2022 the school had many opportunities for gifted and talented students to showcase their skills in areas such as art and the STEM subjects.
+Selected students participated in the Tournament of the Minds challenge, the University of NSW ICAS Assessments, a writing competition, the Prime Minister's Spelling Bee Initiative, as well as being acknowledged for outstanding artworks and having the artworks displayed throughout the school.
+The school also entered the Wakakirri Story through Dance and Music for experience performing on stage at the Paramatta Riverside Theat nad an amazing